ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/101/zebra-iota-edge-sdk-101-tutorial.md

-# Zebra-IOTA-Edge-SDK : Identity Enabler : 101 Tutorial <br> Understanding Decentralized Identities
+# Zebra-IOTA-Edge-SDK : Identity Enabler : 101 Tutorial

+<h2>Understanding Decentralized Identities</h2>

 In this tutorial series you will learn how to use the **Identity Enabler** of the Zebra-IOTA Edge SDK to issue, verify and manage decentralized and interoperable identities for people, organizations or devices.
 If you are already familiar with the IOTA Tangle and / or the concepts behind Decentralized Identity you can jump directly to the [tutorial introduction](#the-zebra-iota-edge-sdk-overview).